philzook58/philzook58.github.io/_posts/2024-03-24-knuckledrag2.md

 Next I probably want the typed form of tptp supported and it is especially appealing to use `thf` which supports lambdas.

+I intend to match the base formalism of my system to what the automated solvers offer.
+This hopefully avoids some impedance mismatch that occurs in sledgehammer systems.

+I find it a very interesting perspective to not consider these automated theorem provers as classical first order predicate logic reasoning, but instead as operating at various levels of metalogic.
+The resolution rule is itself constructing partial proof trees.
+Each clause is a sequent judgement.
+Perhaps this has something to do with multiple conclusion logic <https://en.wikipedia.org/wiki/Multiple-conclusion_logic>

+That there isn't a good library already in python for unification, lambda evaluation, term indexing is somewhat mysterious to me.

 I wonder if I'm inching towards just building python versions of everything.
 Unification, simple resolution provers.
 We'll see.
 It's nice to have that stuff in the library if I do.

 I probably also should just make dataclasses for special logical formula constructos like ForAll, Exists, And, Or, Implies, etc.